Farama-Foundation/chatarena/README.md

 ## List of Games and Environments
 ### [Conversation](chatarena/environments/conversation.py)
-a multi-player language game environment that simulates a conversation.
+A multi-player language game environment that simulates a conversation.
 * [NLP Classroom](examples/nlp-classroom-3players.json): a 3-player language game environment that simulates a classroom